joakimkjellsson/climMEMODEL_project/Running OpenIFS on NESH 2023.md

 ## 5) Run more experiments

 Now it is up to you to formulate an idea for a project, make the necessary changes to the runscript, run the experiment(s), and analyse the results.
+See "More information" below for some things that can be done and how to do it.

 ## More information